hashicorp/terraform-provider-vsphere/website/docs/r/storage_drs_vm_override.html.markdown

 resource.
-However, rather than use the output of the [`vsphere_datastore_cluster` data source][tf-vsphere-datastore-cluster-data-source] for the location of the virtual machine, we instead get what is assumed to be a member datastore with the [`vsphere_datastore` data source][tf-vsphere-datastore-data-source] and put the virtual machine in there instead.
-We then use the `vsphere_storage_drs_vm_config` resource to ensure that Storage DRS does not apply to this virtual machine, and hence the VM will never be migrated off of the datastore.
+However, rather than use the output of the [`vsphere_datastore_cluster` data source][tf-vsphere-datastore-cluster-data-source] for the location of the virtual machine, we instead get what is assumed to be a member datastore using the [`vsphere_datastore` data source][tf-vsphere-datastore-data-source] and put the virtual machine there instead.
+We then use the `vsphere_storage_drs_vm_override` resource to ensure that Storage DRS does not apply to this virtual machine, and hence the VM will never be migrated off of the datastore.